LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 > Note: JWT payload can be read by _anyone_ who has it unless it has been encrypted.
 Be careful what you include.

-## Using JWT with a GraphQL API
+## Using JWT with GraphQL for AuraDB

-At the end of part one of this blog series, we have a GraphQL data api that can only be used with a JWT.
+At the end of part one of this blog series, we had a GraphQL data api that can only be access with a valid JWT.
 Your use case may determine that this is sufficient - possesion of a verifiable JWT is a sufficient level of protection for being able to query / mutate your data using GraphQL operations.
 If you need nothing more than this, you now have the chance to do something else instead of moving your eyes over the rest of these fine words.

-But what if you need more?
-Let consider how we can use what is in a JWT to control access to our data and the operations that can be performed.
+But what if you need more control?

-For reference, here's what is possible with links to the relevant documentation page
+For reference, here's what is possible with JWTs along with links to the relevant documentation page

 [Authentication](https://neo4j.com/docs/graphql/current/security/authentication/)
 You could judge that this is fairly useless as the GraphQL API itself has already checked the JWT and allowed access if it was verified.
 However, that process does not look at any private claims that have been added to the JWT payload which you may want to use to further refine who is permitted to use the GraphQL API, set specific or default rules as to what they can do by controlling what operations are pemitted.